MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/cancel-your-subscription.md

 If you can’t reduce the number of licenses, [turn off recurring billing](renew-your-subscription.md).
 This prevents you from being charged again for your subscription, and lets you keep your access to your products and services for the remainder of your subscription.

-If you are unable to cancel your subscription, [contact support](../../admin/get-help-support.md) for help.
+If you're unable to cancel your subscription, [contact support](../../admin/get-help-support.md) for help.

 ## Steps to cancel your subscription